Q: Does my teenager have to complete a wilderness program prior to Dewey?

 Q: How can I determine if The John Dewey Academy is a good fit for my child?

-A: The first step is to contact our Admissions Coordinator, who will answer any preliminary questions you have about our program and then conduct a thorough intake interview.
+A: The first step is to contact our Admissions Director, who will answer any preliminary questions you have about our program and then conduct a thorough intake interview.
 If your teenager seems like a potential fit with Dewey, we will invite you to come experience Dewey for yourself.
 A visit includes meeting with staff and students, touring the school, and attending a class and a Group.
-For our Admissions Coordinator’s contact details, click here.
+For our Admissions Director’s contact details, click here.

 Q: How long will my teenager be at Dewey?

 A: Our minimum length of stay is eighteen months, although most students take 2 to 2½ years to complete the program.
 Our experience suggests that troubled teenagers require that amount of time to internalize and solidify new attitudes and behaviors, especially given the academic, social, and emotional challenges they will face in college.